groep10/documents/README.txt

 You start out with the  mini-game part where the goal is to ride over the top of the checkpoint as fast as you can.
 The checkpoint is indicated by a helix particle effect arising from it.

+NOTE: If you land on your side or your back just wait 3 seconds and you will be able to drive on

 Once all players have crossed the checkpoint or when the time-limit of 60 seconds since the game was generated has passed the mini-game will start.